scolecite/mica-gd355/lectures/w2-basic-drawing.md

 ```js
 strokeWeight(5); // set stroke width to 5 px.
 ```
-*Exercise: Go back to one of the earlier sketches and play with color, transparency and strokeweight.*

 ## Color
 You can set colors of the stroke and the fill.